HowardWei/Blockchain-with-DSS/README.md

 # SHA3-224 DSS Implementation with Chain-Hashing

-Quick implementation playing around with SHA3-224 hashes and digital signatures.
+Quick implementation playing around with SHA3-224 (using BouncyCastle) hashes and digital signatures.
 Also does a little bit of chain hashing mimicing blockchain hashes.

 Comes with 3 classes: